BroM1tch/The-Cashier/README.md

 # The-Cashier

-A cashier who transform the total cents entered in dollars, quarters, dimes, nickels and pennies.
+This simple program will convert the total of cents entered by the user in dollars, quarters, dimes, nickels and pennies.